SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 Content filtering

 There really isn’t any filtering when it comes to content.
 The only feature SpyX really delivers is monitoring, which we found to be lacking.
-No matter what we did, we could not get SpyX to work on our iPhone.
+No matter what we did, we couldn't get SpyX to work on our iPhone.
 Even though our Cloud backup was turned on before we installed SpyX, it still never populated more than basic information.

 The SpyX messaging dashboard did not populate